morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Note: Very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
 The problems seem to stem from multiple reasons:

 Backfeeding of current into the Raspberry Pi USB subsystem.
 Bugs in the USB3 hub chipset.
+(Raspberry Pi leadership has a history of making bad hardware decisions)

 Another problem with the Raspberry Pi 4B USB subsystem is that it is designed to supply a maximum of 1200 mA of power.
-This is WELL BELOW the specification which calls for 2800 mA in a setup such as it on the RasPi4B.
+This is WELL BELOW the specification which calls for 2800 mA in a setup such as on the RasPi4B.
 It is very easy to exceed this 1200 mA limit.

 Note: The rtl88XXxu chipset based USB3 WiFi adapters require from 504 mA of power up to well over 800 mA of power depending on the adapter.
 Beware of the power hungry Realtek USB WiFi adapters.